GluuFederation/gluu-gateway/gluu-oauth2-client-auth/README.md

 ## Terminology
 * `api`: your upstream service placed behind Kong, for which Kong proxies requests to.
 * `plugin`: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
-* `consumer`: a developer or service using the api.
-When using Kong, a Consumer only communicates with Kong which proxies every call to the said, upstream api.
+* `consumer`: a developer or service using the API.
+When using Kong, a Consumer only communicates with Kong which proxies every call to the said, upstream API.
-* `credential`: in the gluu-aouth2-client-auth plugin context, a openId client is registered with consumer and client id is used to identify the credential.
+* `credential`: in the gluu-aouth2-client-auth plugin context, an openId client is registered with consumer and client id is used to identify the credential.

 ## Installation
 1. [Install Kong](https://getkong.org/install/)
 2. Install gluu-oauth2-client-auth
     1. Stop kong : `kong stop`
-    2. Copy `gluu-oauth2-client-auth/kong/plugins/gluu-oauth2-client-auth` Lua sources to kong plugins folder `/usr/local/share/lua/<version>/kong/plugins/gluu-oauth2-client-auth` or
+    2. Copy `gluu-oauth2-client-auth/kong/plugins/gluu-oauth2-client-auth` Lua sources to kong plugins folder `/usr/local/share/lua/<version>/kong/plugins/gluu-oauth2-client-auth`

+         or

        `luarocks install gluu-oauth2-client-auth`
     3. Enable plugin in your `kong.conf` (typically located at `/etc/kong/kong.conf`) and start kong `kong start`.